yourskc/qt_mainmoil_cuda_alpr/README.md

-整個文章大概是 1. 目的 2. 實驗環境 3. 程式執行 4. 結果  5. 結論

-# Qt Mainmoil CUDA with ALPR
+# Qt Mainmoil CUDA used on ALPR

 ## 1. Purpose

+This repo is a guide describing how to acquire fisheye images from 220 degree raspberry pi camera, process with qt_mainmoil_cuda program, then use AWS Rekognition to do the license plate recognition.

 Base on MOIL fisheye imaging, we hope to extend the MOIL application on ALPR( Automatic number-plate recognition )